 Current print subscribers to both The Vienna Times and Goreville Gazette will have available to them a free subscription to the e-Edition for the remainder of their current print subscription dates.
-New subscribers may choose between adding an e-Edition to their print subscription for $7, or subscribe only to the e-Edition at Johnson County print subscription rates.
+New subscribers may choose between adding an e-Edition to their print subscription for a recurring payment of $7, or subscribe only to the e-Edition at Johnson County print subscription rates.

 “We’re very happy to have launched our digital products and provide our customers with an alternative to the print edition,” said Vienna Times and Goreville Gazette publisher Lonnie Hinton.
 “The postal service has served us well and we look forward to continuing our relationship with them, but there are questions surrounding the future of the postal services ability to deliver small publications such as ours in a timely manner.”